cloudnoize/CodeAnalysis/MicroLock.md

 	- The `~` operator flips all bits, creating a mask for the user data bits.

 ### Methods
-In very high level, the logic is divided to a fast path of try acquiring the lock bit with a compare exchange operation, and a slow path where the compare exchange fails and some other strategies are tried, where the least option is to use futex to put the thread to sleep until its woken up.
+In very high level, the logic is divided to a fast path of try acquiring the lock bit with a compare exchange operation, and a slow path where the compare exchange fails and some other strategies are tried, where the least option is to use `futex` to put the thread to sleep until its woken up.
-The slow path implementation has some very interesting details
+The slow path implementation has some very interesting details.

+    inline  detail::Futex<>*  MicroLockCore::word() const  noexcept {
+	    uintptr_t lockptr = (uintptr_t)&lock_;
+		lockptr &=  ~(sizeof(uint32_t) -  1);
+	    return (detail::Futex<>*)lockptr; }

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4MzA3MTQ3OSwyNTEyOTk2NDEsMjA5MD
+eyJoaXN0b3J5IjpbMjAxNDIxMjkzMCwyNTEyOTk2NDEsMjA5MD
 MxNzQyMF19
 -->